nxths/uni2-match-parser/README.md

 # Overview
 This script is for parsing out matches from youtube videos for Under Night In-Birth II, generating an html file containing match start times with character names.
-This is used as part of [insubstantial.org/uni2-seth](https://insubstantial.org/uni2-seth/).
+The [windowed](https://github.com/nxths/uni2-match-parser/tree/windowed) branch is used as part of [insubstantial.org/uni2-seth](https://insubstantial.org/uni2-seth/).

 * ``uni2-parser.py``: download and parse youtube videos, run with ``--help`` for more details.